opensim-org/opensim-core/DevelopmentProposals/reporterColumnLabels/reporterColumnLabels.md

 This design will change the current behavior.
 Currently, the name of the Output can differ from the column label if the name is changed after `Input::connect()` has been called.
-It seems natural to generate a default column label when reporting rather than when connecting, so there is presumably a good reason for generating a default when `Input::connect()` is called (though always using the Output's full path name in the TableReporter is inconsistent).
+It seems natural to generate a default column label when reporting rather than when connecting, so there is presumably a good reason for wanting to generate a default when `Input::connect()` is called (though always using the Output's full path name in the TableReporter is inconsistent).

 **Design 2**